Ecce Homo (Mantegna)

 Ecce Homo is a painting by the Renaissance painter Andrea Mantegna.
 It is conserved at Musée Jacquemart-André in Paris.

 It depicts the presentation of Jesus Christ crowned with thorns.

 Characters

 Besides Jesus, five people are represented: two on the left, one on the right, and two behind.
 The person on the left is supposed to be a Jew, and the one on the right in a turban, an old woman.

 Text

 In the painting, two messages can be seen in Latin script: Crvcifige evm[.] tolle evm[.] crvcifige crvc[...] ("crucify him, trap him, crucify [in the cross]") to the left and to the right the similar Crvcifige evm crvcifige tolle eṽ crvcifige ("crucify him, crucify, trap him, crucify").
-The text on the left pretends to be pseudo-Hebrew in cursive script.
+The text on the left is pseudo-Hebrew in cursive script.